 Say thank you!

-At one time only the most thoughtful candidates wrote thank you notes after the interview.
+At one time, only the most thoughtful candidates wrote “thank-you” notes after the interview.
 Now…the secret is out!
 Everyone writes them, so you should too.
-Though situations may vary by industry, a handwritten thank you note on personalized stationary sent within 24 hours of last contact is still the best way to go.
-Thank them for their time, reiterated your interest in the position, and state when you hope to hear from them again.
+Though situations may vary by industry, a handwritten thank-you note on personalized stationary sent within 24 hours of last contact is still the best way to go.
+Thank them for their time, reiterate your interest in the position, and state when you hope to hear from them again.
 Be sure to proofread and write legibly.
 Collecting business cards throughout the day keeps you from scrambling for an address later.

 The following are a list of commonly asked questions that might be posed to you during a job interview.
 Following the question are answers or tips on how to best answer the question.

 -60 seconds brief introduction; talk about experiences, qualifications, and why you are interviewing